Category:

 Return to Music and Acclaim

-In 1966, members of the San Francisco based rock band Big Brother and the Holding Company reached out to Joplin and asked if she wanted to join their group.
+In 1966, members of the San Francisco-based rock band Big Brother and the Holding Company reached out to Joplin and asked if she wanted to join their group.
 She agreed and started to perform with them in the summer of that year.
 She was initially very strict about not being around any drugs or drug use, but she would eventually relapse.
-They recorded one of their summer concerts in San Francisco and released it in the album "Cheap Thrills."
+They recorded one of their summer concerts in San Francisco and released it on the album "Cheap Thrills."
 The record didn't sell as well as they anticipated, so they went on tour.
-However, tickets did not sell as well as they had anticipated either; and after finding themselves owing money to a promoter in Chicago for shows that had low attendance, they signed on with the record label Mainstream Records.
+However, tickets did not sell as well as they had anticipated either; and after finding themselves owing money to a promoter in Chicago for shows that had low attendance, they signed with the record label Mainstream Records.
 Before the close of the year, the group recorded and released two singles, but they were met with a similarly disappointing commercial reception.
 The group hired a new manager and released their self-titled debut studio album in the summer of 1967.
 The release of their album was on the heels of a successful summer of touring, which included performances at the Monterey Pop Festival.
 The album sold well commercially and ranked at no. 60 on the Billboard album chart.
 They spent the rest of the year touring throughout California, and the next year, they began touring the East Coast.

 Janis Joplin